 In addition to having one of the best Twitter accounts in the world, Sam Neill is also an actor best known for playing Dr. Alan Grant in Jurassic Park and Jurassic Park III.
 The New Zealander has continued to work quite a bit in recent years, turning up in Thor: Ragnarok and Peaky Blinders.
 On Rick and Morty he plays the leader of the Monogatron alien race in “The Old Man and the Seat.”

 Playing another Monogatron, this one named Glootie, is New Zealand actor/director Taika Waititi.
 Waititi got his start in the New Zealand comedy scene alongside other Rick and Morty guest star Jermaine Clement.
 Since then he has only gone on to become one of the most in-demand filmmakers on the planet.
-Waititi is behind Thor: Ragnarok, JoJo Rabbit, and an upcoming Star Wars film.
+Waititi is behind Thor: Ragnarok, JoJo Rabbit, and many other films.

 Kathleen Turner is what you would call a “get” for Rick and Morty.
 Turner has won two Golden Globe awards and been nominated for an Oscar and several Tony awards.
 She is best known for her roles in ‘80s movies Romancing the Stone, Prizzi’s Honor, and The War of the Roses.
 Turner has also been working as a voice actress since the ‘80s, voicing Jessica Rabbit in Who Framed Roger Rabbit and going on to act in The Simpsons and King of the Hill as well.